(Anadolu Agency via Getty Images, FILE)

 Floods in India, Bangladesh leave millions homeless, 18 dead

-DHAKA, Bangladesh (AP) — Army troops were called in to rescue thousands of people stranded by massive floods that have ravaged northeastern India and Bangladesh, leaving millions of homes underwater and severing transport links, authorities said Saturday.
+Army troops have been called in to rescue thousands of people stranded by massive floods that have ravaged northeastern India and Bangladesh, leaving millions of homes underwater and severing transport links.

 As more wildfires loom, concern grows about those who dedicate their lives to fighting them